Queso Blanco

 Instructions

 - Grate cheeses on the large grater and set aside.
 Dice jalapenos and discard the seeds.
 Smash and mince garlic.
 Dice bell pepper and green onions and set everything aside.
-(If you want spicier dip, use older jalapenos.
-Use younger jalapenos for less spice.)
+(If you want spicier dip, use older jalapenos and leave in membrane and seeds.
+Use younger jalapenos for less spice and discard white membrane and seeds.)

-- Melt butter in a bottom-heavy sauce pot, over medium to medium-low heat.
+- Melt butter in a bottom-heavy sauce pot, over medium heat.

 - Add diced peppers and garlic and saute until peppers start to soften.

-- Add cheeses to the pot, one handful at a time, while slowly stirring.
+- Lower the heat to medium-low.
+Add cheeses to the pot, one handful at a time, while slowly stirring.
 Continue stirring with the whisk until cheese is all melted and smooth.
+Take off heat.

-- Stir in green onions and season with some salt and cayenne pepper (if using) and take off heat.
-Serve right away with your favorite tortilla chips.
+- Stir in green onions and serve right away with your favorite tortilla chips.

 Storing: